alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 ### Content PCASM

-Content PCASM is any data that can offer better than 50-50 certainty regarding the value of any given bit of the plaintext message content (the "content")
+Content PCASM is any data that can offer better than 50-50 certainty regarding the value of any given bit of the plaintext message content. ("content")

 Content PCASM would include, non-exclusively: